 How a Flag-Burning Retirement Ceremony Works

 Flag-burning retirement ceremonies are conducted by individuals as well as organizations.
-There’s really no universal way to conduct a flag-burning retirement ceremony.
+There’s really no universal way to conduct a flag-burning retirement ceremony for disposing of old American flags.
 Rather, different people and organizations use different approaches.
 With that said, there are a few things you should know if you’re planning to conduct a flag-burning retirement ceremony.
 First and foremost, make sure your fire is hot enough to completely incinerate the flag.
 If it’s not hot, it may simply scorch the exterior while leaving your flag only partially burned.
 You should also fold the American flag before placing it in the fire.
 And as you proceed to place the American flag in the fire, show respect by saluting.

 Several organizations regularly host flag-burning retirement ceremonies, some of which include the following:

 - The American Legion

 - The Veterans of Foreign Wars